DavidBertrand/Deploy-web-app/README.md

 ```
 * Get login access to the web server through **SSH**
 * Backup the running application in the event it needs to be rolled back
-* Copy the new compiled application from the local machine to the web server
+* Copy the new compiled application to the web server
 * Restart the application service
 ```
 ### Parameters